Manasvi27M/itachi-uchiha/CONTRIBUTING.md

 ## 🏗️ Making Contributions

-### 4️⃣ Work on the Issue Assigned
+### 4️⃣ Work on the Issue/Feature
-- Complete your assigned task by modifying, adding, or deleting files as necessary.
+- Complete your task by modifying, adding, or deleting files as necessary.
 - Make sure your code follows best practices and is well-documented.
 - Test your changes before committing.